dianatduong/dianatduong/README.md

 <br>

 **My name is Diana and I am an aspiring iOS Engineer** 👩🏻‍💻
 <br>🦎 In 2023, I made a bold career pivot from Web development to iOS!
-<br>Here you will see a glimpse into my exciting journey into the world of iOS development (P.S.
+Here you will see a glimpse into my exciting journey into the world of iOS development (P.S.
 I love it here 😊)

 #### A few things about me:
 - 🕵🏻‍♀️ I am passionate about creating digital solutions that address real-world challenges